Wikipedia article on Delhi riots refuses to include violence by Muslims

 On February 23, Kapil Mishra had asked the police to remove the road blockades imposed by anti-CAA protesters in Delhi.
 He had given the police 3 days time to open the roads, and had said that after 3 days, he would not listen to the police.
 Kapil Mishra had said that if police fail to remove anti-CAA crowd from blocking the roads, the pro-CAA crowd will have to hit the streets.

 The BJP leader had only talked about hitting the streets, he didn’t issue any threat of violence.
 Hitting the streets usually means marching on the roads demanding or protesting against something, it does not automatically imply a threat for violence.
 Several editors on Wikipedia had asked to remove the Kapil Mishra’s photo from the article as he is not directly involved in the riots, and not proven guilty of any violence.
-But the senior editors, who have more rights then normal editors like blocking users and preventing them from making edits, overruled them, saying that he is the central figure in the riots.
+But the senior editors, who have more rights then normal editors like preventing normal users from making edits in specific articles, overruled them, saying that he is the central figure in the riots.
+Being regular active users, senior users also develop personal coordination with Wikipedia administrators, who can block users from making edits in the website.

 Read- As ‘liberals’ blame Kapil Mishra for the Delhi anti-CAA riots in Delhi, here are 6 times when they blamed ‘Kaafirs’ for Jihad